-Finally, one last issue that involves subservicers (but is not limited to context of their use) is refinance risk and potential refinance received and can redeploy that capital.
+Finally, one last issue that involves subservicers (but is not limited to context of their use) is refinance risk and potential refinance recapture opportunities.
+When a loan pays off, the owner of the loan receives the principal balance received and can redeploy that capital.
 The MSR owner is not as fortunate, however.
 When that loan pays off, the related MSR asset evaporates and leaves the investor with nothing.
 In the present low-interest-rate environment, MSRs are especially vulnerable to refinance activity.
 Smart MSR owners therefore actively solicit borrowers for refinancing to preserve the asset.
 In other words, the MSR owner tries to refinance the loans before another lender can and thereby recapture a new MSR asset to replace what would otherwise be lost.
 MSR owners who also have an origination platform can, of course, use that origination platform to solicit the borrowers for refinance.
 If, as discussed above, the MSR investor has chosen not to operate a loan origination platform, the recapture effort can be more difficult.
 If the MSRs owner's subservicer can originate loans, however, it may be possible to leverage that capacity to engage in the refinance activity.
 How that can be structured is beyond the scope of this summary.
 There are numerous regulatory concerns, and the use of a subservicer is not the only option.
 Fund manager incentive fees are often directly tied to the success of these recapture programs.